 I edit a wide variety of genres but specialize in crime fiction.
-Besides working with individual clients, I’m also a contracted editor with mystery/thriller imprint Thomas & Mercer.
+Besides working with individual clients, I’m a contracted editor for the mystery/thriller imprint Thomas & Mercer and the sci-fi imprint 47North.
 In addition, I review crime fiction for Shelf Awareness for Readers and was part of the faculty at the 2013 California Crime Writers Conference, presented by Sisters in Crime/Los Angeles and SoCal Mystery Writers of America.

-I’m also an avid reader, published author, and former journalist so I understand the writer’s plight.
+I’m also an avid reader and published author so I understand the writer’s plight.
 My job is to help you get past obstacles in your creativity and make your writing sing.

 If you’re interested in working with me, please use this contact form to tell me a little about your project (genre, word count, short synopsis, specific trouble areas, etc.), whether you’re looking for a developmental or copyedit, and what kind of turnaround your job requires.
 I’m usually booked two to three months in advance.